The main event for our trip to New Zealand was undoubtedly the Mount Ruapehu Walking Track in the Tongariro National Park.

 Despite it being some distance away, it truly was overwhelming.

 In fact, I felt as though this was the case at every viewpoint of the mountain.
 It really is something to see.

 Unfortunately, I was unable to track our walk via WikiLoc, so I trust that my description and images of it have at least got you thinking about doing it yourself.

 The Tongariro Alpine Crossing is still a great walk, but as it is labelled one of the best day walks in the world, it does attract thousands of people.

-The walk to Mount Ruapehu, while slightly more difficult, has fewer crowds and, for mine, better views.
+The Mount Ruapehu Walking Track, while slightly more difficult, has fewer crowds and, for mine, better views.